Spider-Man in television

 The Marvel superhero character of Spider-Man has appeared in multiple forms of media besides the comics, including on television numerous times, in both live action and animated television programs.

 Live-action

 Spidey Super Stories (1974–1977)

-The character was first portrayed in live action by Danny Seagren in Spidey Super Stories, an Electric Company segment which ran from 1974 to 1977.
+The character was first portrayed in live-action by Danny Seagren in Spidey Super Stories, an Electric Company segment which ran from 1974 to 1977, with tie-in media seeing Hattie Winston's Valerie the Librarian become Spider-Woman.

-The Amazing Spider-Man (1977)
+The Amazing Spider-Man (1977–1979)

-In 1977, a short-lived live action television series was produced called The Amazing Spider-Man, starring Nicholas Hammond in the title role.
+In 1977, a short-lived live action television series was produced called The Amazing Spider-Man, starring Nicholas Hammond, one of the actors from The Sound of Music, in the title role.
 Although the series earned good ratings, the CBS Television Network canceled it after just two seasons, along with Wonder Woman, to avoid being labeled as "the superhero network."
 The series was broadcast only sporadically during the second season.
-Several episodes from this series were turned into full-length motion pictures outside the U.S. Three movies were released overseas: Spider-Man in 1977, Spider-Man Strikes Back in 1978, and Spider-Man: The Dragon's Challenge in 1981.
+Several episodes from this series were turned into full-length motion pictures outside the U.S. Three films were released overseas: Spider-Man in 1977, Spider-Man Strikes Back in 1978, and Spider-Man: The Dragon's Challenge in 1981, all compiling television film edits of multi-part episodes.